LouMauriege/OC_Projet-3_Back-end/README.md

 Then enter your MySQL password.

-Make sur you're running on port 3306 with :
+Make sure you're running on port 3306 with :

 ```sql
 SHOW VARIABLES LIKE 'port';